Dianne Feinstein, California senator who broke glass ceilings, dies at 90

 Under California law, Gov. Gavin Newsom, a Democrat, can appoint a replacement until the 2024 election, and several prominent Democrats have already been announcing their intentions to run to replace Feinstein.

-Rep. Katie Porter of Orange County was the first to announce she would run for Feinstein's seat, even before Feinstein announced she would retire.
+Rep. Katie Porter of Orange County was the first to announce she would run for Feinstein's seat, even before Feinstein announced plans to retire at the end of this term.
 Reps.
 Adam Schiff and Barbara Lee also announced their bids for the seat.

 Feinstein's legacy